-7.5.5.2.
 Psychoeducation.
 Treatment begins by educating the patient on the nature of panic disorder, the underlying causes of panic disorder, as well as the mechanisms that maintain the disorder such as the physical, cognitive, and behavioral response systems (Craske & Barlow, 2014).
 This part of treatment is fundamental in correcting any myths or misconceptions about panic symptoms, as they often contribute to the exacerbation of panic symptoms.

-7.5.5.3.
 Self-monitoring.
-Self-monitoring, or the awareness of self-observation, is essential to the CBT treatment process for panic disorder.
+Self-monitoring, or the act of self-observation, is essential to the CBT treatment process for panic disorder.
 In this part of treatment, the individual is taught to identify the physiological cues immediately leading up to and during a panic attack.
 Then, the patient is encouraged to recognize and document the thoughts and behaviors associated with these physiological symptoms.
 By bringing awareness to the symptoms, as well as the relationship between physical arousal and cognitive-behavioral responses, the patient learns the fundamental processes with which they can manage their panic symptoms (Craske & Barlow, 2014).

-7.5.5.4.
 Relaxation training.
 Similar to that in exposure-based treatment for phobias, prior to engaging in exposure training, the individual must learn relaxation techniques to apply during onset of panic attacks.
-While breathing training was once included as the relaxation training technique of choice for panic disorder due to the high report of hyperventilation during panic attacks, more recent research has failed to support this technique as effective in the use of panic disorder (Schmidt et al., 2000).
+Though breathing training was once included as the relaxation training technique of choice for panic disorder more recent research has failed to support this technique as effective in the use of panic disorder due to the high incidence of hyperventilation during panic attacks (Schmidt et al., 2000).
 Findings suggest that breathing retraining is more commonly misused as a safety behavior or means for avoiding physical symptoms as opposed to an effective physiological response to stress (Craske & Barlow, 2014).

-7.5.5.5.
 Progressive muscle relaxation.
 To replace the breathing retraining, Craske & Barlow (2014) suggest progressive muscle relaxation (PMR).
 In PMR, the patient learns to tense and relax various large muscle groups throughout the body.
-Generally speaking, the patient is encouraged to start at either the head or the feet, and gradually work their way through the entire body, holding the tension for roughly 10 seconds before relaxing.
+The patient is encouraged to start at either the head or the feet, and gradually work their way through the entire body, holding the tension for roughly 10 seconds before relaxing.
 The theory behind PMR is that in tensing the muscles for a prolonged period, the individual exhausts those muscles, forcing them (and eventually) the entire body to engage in relaxation (McCallie, Blum, & Hood, 2006).

-7.5.5.6.
 Cognitive restructuring.
 Cognitive restructuring, or the ability to recognize cognitive errors and replace them with alternate, more appropriate thoughts, is likely the most powerful part of CBT treatment for panic disorder, aside from the exposure part.
-Similar to the discussion in the Mood Disorder module, cognitive restructuring involves identifying the role of thoughts in generating and maintaining emotions.
+As noted previously, cognitive restructuring involves identifying the role of thoughts in generating and maintaining emotions.
 The clinician encourages the patient to view these thoughts as "hypotheses" as opposed to fact, which allows the beliefs to be questioned and challenged.
-This is where the detailed recordings in the self-monitoring section of treatment are helpful.
+This is where the detailed recordings produced by self-monitoring are helpful.
 By discussing what the patient has recorded for the relationship between physiological arousal and thoughts/behaviors, the clinician can help the patient restructure the maladaptive thought processes to more positive thought processes, which in return, helps to reduce fear and anxiety.